xylnx/goevk-api/README.md

 ## What

-Goevk api combines a minimalist API and a growing number of web scrapers.
-The API delivers data on events taking place in the city of Goettingen, Germany: Date, links etc.
+`Goevk api` combines a minimalist API and a growing number of web scrapers.
+The API delivers data on events taking place in the city of Goettingen, Germany.

 ## Why